jaco9419/C-Plus-Plus/README.md

 It allows us to inherite everything that is public or protected from a base class to a derived class.<br>
 <code>class Daughter: public Mother</code>

+<strong>Note:</strong> The constructors and deconstructors from the base class won't be inherited in the derived classes; however, they will run without calling them or building a base class object.

 #### Operator Overloading

 #### This Pointer